miguecrea/GPP_Research/README.md

 ![FinalResult](https://user-images.githubusercontent.com/114002276/211960929-d0a7d5a7-d0a8-4c7d-9967-1125ca6055a5.gif)
 ![FinalResultArrow](https://user-images.githubusercontent.com/114002276/211961935-77390449-14b0-4cda-86ac-f304d3d73a55.gif)

 My conclusion is that this system is fun to play with and after some polishing it could be used in a real game.
-While making project I found out that dot and cross products are very usefull and finally understood how to use them correctly.
+While making the project I found out that dot and cross products are very usefull and finally understood how to use them correctly.

 ## Next research topics
 If you want, you can do a follow up project based on my work.
-The would recomend to work on the thing where I did not have time to finish:
+I would recommend to work on the things where I did not have time to finish:
 1. Correct offset when moving next to obstacles.
 (The path finder self could also take the formation width into account)
 2. Subgroups of the formation should always keep a relative position to eachother.
 Other also interesting features would be: